-Between Google and Wikipedia, there is plenty of information on Bhutan and this measure of their economy, which leaders find more important than the western measure Gross National Product.
 In the past few years, there have been books, articles and studies appearing nearly everywhere you look about happiness.
 There’s even an app for that — more likely several.
+The elusive state of happiness has become an industry unto itself.
 And even more recently, the enlightened self-help literature appears to be pointing toward finding meaning as a greater predictor of life satisfaction than chasing happiness.

 What does this tell us?
 People are so disconnected from meaning, contentment, fulfillment that it’s become an industry to study and try to find it.